ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes_MG-RAST.md

   * FastQC: seq length: 100, Sanger/Illumina 1.9, Per base sequence quality not very good from position ~70-100, flag on per base sequence content, failed per sequence GC content, failed Kmer content
   * FastX: used flag -Q33 (Illumina 1.9)
   * June 7: File size seems too small, I am downloading again under name "California_grassland_4511115.3_new.fastq"
+    * The new download is 18G.
+The first download must not have finished for some reason.
+The job script did not abort so I don't know why it did't download all the way.
+I will scratch the files from the first download and re-do fastQC and fastX for this new download
 * Metadata from this project

 #### 11. Illinois_soil